fcelda/nsec5-draft/nsec5.md

 required NSEC5 related records into a zone.
 This is not the only such existing method.

-1. Select an algorithm for NSEC5.
-Generate the public and private NSEC5 keys.
+1. Select an algorithm for NSEC5 and generate the public and private NSEC5 keys.

 2. Add an NSEC5KEY RR into the zone apex containing the public NSEC5 key.